mariasotor/Cabana-Metagenomics-Workshop/course_materials/Sesion1/03_metawrap_binning_and_refinement.md

 To facilitate downstream analysis, the sey of bins in the `metawrap_50_5_bins` directory should be renamed as sampleID_binIdenfier.fa (e.g., 50027_3_3_bin.2.fa, 50027_3_3_bin.2.fa, etc.).

 To rename the files, use the `rename_bins.sh` script located at located at /hpcfs/home/cursos/bioinf-cabana/cabana_workshop/helper_scripts.
-Copy the script to your `04_binning_and_refinement` directory, open it, and update the `parent_folder` variable with the correct path.
+Copy the script file to your `04_binning_and_refinement` directory, open it, and update the `parent_folder` variable with the correct path.
 Then, run the script using `bash rename_bins.sh`.